DafetiteOgaga/custom_commands/README.md

    * authorID - configures your Github Identity(Global and Local) on your local machine
    * commitree command - displays a tree of your commit history

-   * compare command - displays the content of uncommited changes on the working tree
+   * compareChanges command - displays the content of uncommited changes on the working tree
 	* commitdir command - commits all the changes in the current dir
 	* commitall command - just like commitdir but commits all the changes in the working tree instead
    * wcount command - counts the lines, words and chars in files